 Writer’s block among bloggers is pretty common.
 It often happens with bloggers who start a new blog and write at a crazy pace.

-But it also sometimes happens with bloggers who’ve consistently been writing for years.
-When you write on a topic you’re passionate about you overuse your energy to produce content.
+But it also sometimes happens with bloggers who’ve been writing for years.
+When you write on a topic you’re passionate about, you overuse your energy to produce content.

-This can result in serious brain fatigue every time you sit down to write something new.
-That blinking text cursor would keep reminding you how hard it is to write continuously for hours.
+This can cause serious brain fatigue every time you sit down to write something new.
+Blinking text cursor would keep reminding you how hard it is to write for hours.

-Writing daily can easily become one of your habits, and it shouldn’t lead you to experience the writer’s blog ever.
-It’s not a good feeling and you definitely don’t want your consistency to drop.
+Writing daily can become one of your habits, and it shouldn’t lead you to experience the writer’s blog ever.
+It’s not a good feeling, and you don’t want your consistency to drop.

 Because of fear of not getting your sentences perfect, you stop writing after several attempts.
 Each paragraph will feel like a chapter if you keep editing sentences.

-This same thought made it hard for me to finish one of my tutorials and I took more than 3 months to get over it.
-Not to mention more than 45 days of repeated revisions:
+This same thought made it hard for me to finish one of my tutorials, and it took over 3 months to get over it.
+Not to mention over 45 days of repeated revisions:

 But I learned the ways to keep myself focused and avoid that from happening again.

 That is why perfectionism is one of the biggest and popular causes of writer’s block.
 And it all starts with you trying to become something you are not.

 No one is perfect, and none can be.
 Stop judging yourself and stop overvaluing your readers.
 Write as you would like to read and focus on getting the message out in your articles.
 That’s the most important aspect of any copy.